If you’ve read my other Old Town kayak reviews, you know I love their boats. And the Sportsman 120 is no exception.

 [Spoiler Alert: the Sportsman 120 is a great kayak.
 Incredibly stable to stand and cast for big guys up to 300 lb.
 Fast and maneuverable enough for rivers.
 Tons of storage space, great fishability, and great value.]

-Things to Consider Before Buying a Fishing Kayak
+Things to Consider Before Buying an Old Town Sportsman Kayak

 If this is your first fishing kayak, you should think about where you plan on going fishing.